syncfusion-content/maui-docs/MAUI/Pull-to-Refresh/overview.md

 documentation: ug
 ---

-# MAUI PullToRefresh (SfPullToRefresh) Overview
+# Overview of .NET MAUI PullToRefresh (SfPullToRefresh)

 PullToRefresh is a refresh control that allows you to interact and refresh the view loaded in it.
 The PullToRefresh control allows you to refresh the view upon performing the pull-to-refresh action.
 A progress indicator will be shown while starting the pulling.
 The application will be refreshed once you have pulled down a certain distance and released the touch.

 ## Use Case Scenarios

 `PullToRefresh` controls are mainly used in applications where users need to refresh the content on demand.
-PullToRefresh controls are mainly used in applications where users need to refresh the content on demand.
 The main applications that use the PullToRefresh are listed below:

 1. Facebook
 2. Weather